-Siwo’s chief responsibility would be to support the implementation of New York City Comptroller Thomas DiNapoli’s Climate Action Plan, which calls for divestment from companies that fail to address minimum carbon-emissions standards that the fund will adhere to.
+Siwo’s chief responsibility would be to support the implementation of New York State Comptroller Thomas DiNapoli’s Climate Action Plan, which calls for divestment from companies that fail to address minimum carbon-emissions standards that the fund will adhere to.
 Siwo will help the pension double the fund’s allocation from $10 billion to $20 billion over the next decade to its “Sustainable Investment-Climate Solutions Program.”

 “Climate change is one of the most significant risks facing investors and the warnings are growing increasingly dire,” DiNapoli said.
 “This is a proactive plan to mitigate climate risk, capitalize on opportunities in the growing low carbon economy and protect the fund’s long-term value.”

 Siwo has extensive experience in formulating ESG-friendly investment strategies, having previously headed the Mission-Related Investing team at Colonial Consulting, where he focused on ESG, SRI and impact investments.
 Prior to that, he curated an impact investing platform designed for institutional investors and fund managers at the Global Impact Investing Network.

 “Comptroller DiNapoli’s innovative Climate Action Plan puts New York’s pension fund at the forefront of the low carbon economy,” Siwo said.
 “I have spent much of my career sourcing, assessing, and managing sustainable investments and am looking forward to growing the Fund’s sustainable investments portfolio.”